ragomez7/bookstore-client/README.md

 * Notistack for snackbars

 ### More information
-* You can explore the Apollo Server's Graph by [clicking here](https://shorturl.at/ghix4).
+* Explore the Apollo Server's Graph and interact with the REST API by [clicking here](https://shorturl.at/ghix4).
-* You can query the Apollo Server directly by [clicking here](https://shorturl.at/AMU23).
+* Query the Apollo Server directly by [clicking here](https://shorturl.at/AMU23).
+* See REST API docs for this app by [clicking here](https://shorturl.at/pBR56).
+* Query the REST API directly from any client through `https://johns-bookstore-server.herokuapp.com/`
+* Explore the REST API's github repo by [clicking here](https://github.com/ragomez7/bookstore-isolated-server).